peterfajdiga/EndlessWM/README.md

 EndlessWM is a Wayland compositor that uses the (now deprecated) [wlc](https://github.com/Cloudef/wlc) library.
 It is a working proof of concept, but it is not intended to be actually used for your daily window managing needs.

-I'm hoping to eventually find the time to create a proper window manager like this.
-Any suggestions are welcome.

 ## Building
-`.gitignore` is setup to ignore directories `cmake-build-debug` and `cmake-build-release`, so I'd suggest to make use of this and build in one of the following ways:

 #### Debug
 ```